hm-lang/core/proposals/intro.md

 iterator := class @type () {
     next(): type?
     previous?(): type?

     # returns next value of iterator without incrementing the iterator.
     # recommended to be present if `remove` is present.
     peak?(): type?

     # present only if underlying container supports removing the current element (at `peak()`)
     # returns the element, or null if no current element.
+    # TODO: figure out a nice syntax for this method to automatically
+    # be defined IF replace is defined, and to return a null in replace,
+    # but allow it to be overridden if remove is defined separately.
     remove?(): type?

     # present only if underlying container supports inserting a new element (before `peak()`)
     insert?(Type): null

+    # replaces the element at `next()` based on the return value;
+    # the next value is passed in as an argument to `replace`,
+    # and the iterator should increment.  cf. MMR pattern.
+    # if there was an element at this point in the container,
+    # and a null is returned, the element (and its former location)
+    # should be deleted out of the container.
+    replace(Type?): type?
 }
 ```